chipsalliance/caliptra-sw/rom/dev/README.md

 - Caliptra subsystem is being cold reset
 - Obfuscation Key loaded in deobfuscation engine
 - UDS and Field Entropy loaded in Caliptra Fuse Registers
-- Keys Slot 0 - 31 are empty and Usage Bits are all cleared
+- Keys Slot 0 - 23 are empty and Usage Bits are all cleared
 - PCR 0 - 31 are all cleared
-- Data Vault is all cleared
+- DCCM datavault is cleared

 **Actions:**